rapid-integration/fusion/README.md

 ## 🗺️ Roadmap

-To see the current and future tasks for this project, please navigate to the [projects](https://github.com/rapid-integration/fusion/projects) tab.
+To see the current and future tasks for this project, please navigate to the [projects](/projects) tab.

+## 🚀 Contributing

+To contribute to this project, please read the [`CONTRIBUTING.md`](.github/CONTRIBUTING.md) file.
+It provides details on our code of conduct and the process for submitting pull requests.

 ## ❤️ Acknowledgments

-See the [contributors](https://github.com/rapid-integration/fusion/contributors) who participated in this project and the [dependencies](https://github.com/rapid-integration/fusion/network/dependencies) used.
+See the [contributors](/contributors) who participated in this project and the [dependencies](/network/dependencies) used.

 ## 📜 License